unplugstudio/mezzanine-boilerplate/docs/frontend-pipeline.md

 # Frontend pipeline

-The boilerplate encourages you to use a modern approach to manage your frontend code (CSS and Javascript).
+The boilerplate encourages you to use a modern approach to manage your frontend code (CSS and JavaScript).
 Basically, we want to achieve the following:

 - Avoid adding code from third-party dependencies (like jQuery) to the project's repository.